-Yūdansha (literally: "have-a-degree people") are those with "-dan" ranks (literally: "steps," figuratively: "degree").
-These ranks are granted to martial artists who have completed a basic curriculum, and thus have a high degree of competence over a range of techniques.
-Yūdansha ranking is a significant achievement, worthy of being listed on one's CV or résumé.
+Yūdansha (literally: "have-a-degree people") are martial artists who have completed a basic curriculum, and thus have a high degree of competence over a range of techniques.
+Earning a "-dan" rank (literally: "steps," figuratively: "degree") is a significant achievement, worthy of being listed on one's CV or résumé.

-Earning the introductory yūdansha rank (shōdan) involves completing exhausting comprehensive exam before your instructor and a promotion board (yūdanshakai), which consists of at least two shōdan-ranked members.
-Further ranks, which denote a degree of mastery of the material, are awarded by your dōjō's head instructor with the yūdanshakai's concurrence, based on your merit, dedication, contribution, and promotion of the art.
+Earning the introductory yūdansha rank (shōdan) involves completing an exhausting comprehensive exam before your dōjō's head instructor, and a promotion board (yūdanshakai) consisting of at least two shōdan-ranked members.
+Further ranks, each denoting a degree of mastery of the material, are awarded by your dōjō's head instructor with the yūdanshakai's concurrence, based on your merit, dedication, and contributions to the art.

-Yūdansha ranking is indicated by wearing a black belt as part of their uniform.
-Some higher level black belts may choose to denote their rank by placing one stripe on the tip of their belt for each degree.
+Yūdansha ranking is indicated by wearing a black belt as part of the uniform.
+Some higher level black belts may choose to denote their rank by placing a stripe on their belt's tip for each degree.
 Some masters may choose to wear other belts.
 Within Goshin-Justu, the title of "Master" is reserved for those ranked yodan or higher.
 The title of "Grandmaster" is used very sparingly for teachers who have produced several master-ranked students.
 All black belts are to be respectfully addressed by everyone in the dōjō -- even by their superiors (e.g. "Mr. Jones.")

 Having a black belt does not automatically make someone an instructor.
 Many styles, and many schools, have additional requirements to become an instructor.
 Within Goshin-Jutsu, black belts can only become instructors with their teacher's permission.
 However, all yūdansha are expected to serve as assistant instructors during classes.
 If a student is not ready to take on some level of teaching responsibility, then they are to remain an ikkyū until they develop in that sphere.